DaniellaNoren/HTTPproject/README.md

 ### plugin
 Plugins
 ### storage
-SQLDaratbase which is used for messages.
+SQLDatabase which is used for messages.
-### resource
+### resources
 Plugin resources
+### web
+contains all html, css and javascript as well as documents, images and pdf's.

 ## Requirements
 Requires maven, a JDK and a web browser.